Food information, origin labelling and health and nutrition claims

 Legislation on mandatory food information is almost fully harmonised EU legislation.
 Mandatory labelling requirements for all foodstuffs are laid down in the Food Information Regulation of the European Parliament and of the Council.
-The regulation came into force 13 December 2014.
 It applies to all foods intended for final consumers, including non-prepacked food and foods served to consumers by professional kitchens.
 Requirements concerning information on non-prepacked food are determined at the national level.

 Nutrition labelling gives consumers information about the nutritional composition of the food, its energy value and the amounts of nutrients it contains.
 Nutrition labelling enables consumers to compare different products and choose foodstuffs that are appropriate for their own health and well-being.

-The EU Food Information Regulation combines general food labelling requirements and nutrition labelling requirements.
+The EU Food Information Regulation (EU) Nr 1169/2011 combines general food labelling requirements and nutrition labelling requirements.
 In principle, the regulation makes nutrition labelling mandatory.
-The Food Information Regulation’s requirements concerning mandatory nutrition labelling will apply from 13 December 2016.

 Further information on mandatory food information:

 Food packaging must indicate further details on the country of origin of food if failure to do so could mislead the buyer in terms of the true country of origin.
 The purpose of this is to ensure that the buyer does not assume that food is of Finnish origin if it has been manufactured in another country or imported to Finland.